undreamai/LLMUnity/README.md

 - :moneybag: Free to use for both personal and commercial purposes

 ## Setup
+To install the package you can follow the typical asset / package process in Unity:<br>

-Method 1: Install the asset from the asset store: [LLM for Unity](https://assetstore.unity.com/packages/slug/273604).<br>
+_Method 1: Install the asset using the asset store_
+- Open the [LLMUnity](https://assetstore.unity.com/packages/slug/273604) asset page and click `Add to My Assets`
+- Open the Package Manager: `Window > Package Manager`
+- Select the `Packages: My Assets` option from the drop-down
+- Select the `LLMUnity` package, click `Download` and then `Import`

-Method 2.
-Install the asset directly in Unity:
+_Method 2: Install the asset using the GitHub repo:_
 - Open the Package Manager: `Window > Package Manager`
 - Click the `+` button and select `Add package from git URL`
 - Use the repository URL `https://github.com/undreamai/LLMUnity.git` and click `Add`